Article written by Elisa - Travel Writer & Local in France

 The cuisine in Centre-Val de Loire is as noble as its châteaux.
 With its goat cheeses (crottin de Chavignol, Sainte-Maure, Valençay) paired with the best regional wines, rillettes from Tours, lentils from Berry, Géline from Touraine, and the delicious Tarte Tatin, it is impossible to be hungry in Centre-Val de Loire!

-We hope that you enjoyed the main places to visit in Ile-de-France.
-If you want to learn about other regions, head to this article on the Regions of France, where we have summarized the highlights of each region for you.
+We hope that you enjoyed the main places to visit in Centre-Val de Loire.
+If you want to learn about other regions, head to this article on the Regions of France, where we have summarized the highlights of each region.